I hate cleaning. Really, really hate it. Chances are you do too since it’s time we could instead be spending by doing something we actually love.

 11 Ways to Reduce Cleaning Time at Home

-If you have cleaning schedule in place, you will stay on top of the regular cleaning chores so you won’t end up playing catch up with a mega clean up once it all builds up.
-Cleaning schedules can also help you make the most of your time by doing similar cleaning tasks on the same day.
+If you have cleaning schedule in place, you will stay on top of the regular cleaning chores.
+This way you won’t end up playing catch up with a mega clean up once it all builds up, as it so often does once the weekend rolls around.
+Cleaning schedules can also help you make the most of your time by doing similar cleaning tasks on the same day each week or at the same time each day.

 2. Consider Time Save Gadgets